 The existing tailings storage facility is presently being used in connection with the operation of Mill Circuits 1, 2, and 3.
-In 2016, the Company finalized plans to build a new tailings storage facility which is necessary to allow the existing TSF to be decommissioned, which will enable Avino to begin assessing the upper sulphide bench as well as the lower oxide bench in areas that are currently being used to store tailings from our active operations.
+In 2017, the Company continued to evaluate plans to build a new tailings storage facility which is necessary to allow the existing TSF to be decommissioned, which will enable Avino to begin assessing the upper sulphide bench as well as the lower oxide bench in areas that are currently being used to store tailings from our active operations.
 The assessment work is part of the recommendations contained in a 2013 technical report intended to advance the Tailings Resource towards a production decision for an agglomerated heap leach Merrill-Crowe precipitation operation.

 The oxide tailings were produced between 1974 and 1993 from open pit mining of the main Avino vein.
-For further details regarding the oxide tailings, please see the section below titled: Mineral Resource Estimates or the Company's Amended Resource Estimate Update for the Avino Property, Durango, Mexico dated October 27, 2016.
+For further details regarding the oxide tailings, please see the sections below titled: Mineral Resource Estimates and Preliminary Economic Assessment on the Oxide Tailings Resource or the Company's Technical Report on the Avino Property, dated April 11, 2017.